reliverse/cli/.github/DECISIONS.md

 TODO: Implement design system and style guide.

 By default, this project includes components from various libraries, as well as unstyled [shadcn/ui](https://ui.shadcn.com) components.
-Shadcn/ui even allows you to generate new UI components using its CLI (where "button" can be any Shadcn UI element): `pnpm dlx shadcn-ui@latest add button`.
+Shadcn/ui even allows you to generate new UI components using its CLI (where "button" can be any Shadcn UI element): `bunx shadcn-ui@latest add button`.

-W.I.P. — Use `pnpm css` to watch for [CSS tokens](https://blog.devgenius.io/link-figma-and-react-using-figma-tokens-89e6cc874b4d) in accordance with the project's design system.
+W.I.P. — Use `bun css` to watch for [CSS tokens](https://blog.devgenius.io/link-figma-and-react-using-figma-tokens-89e6cc874b4d) in accordance with the project's design system.
 [Tokenami](https://github.com/tokenami/tokenami#readme) and Figma are anticipated to be utilized for this concept.
 For additional information, refer to points #33 and #90 in the Relivator's Roadmap.

 **Package Manager Compatibility:**

-`Relivator` can already harness some fantastic **[`Bun`](https://bun.sh)** features.
+`Relivator` can already harness some fantastic **[`bun`](<https://bun> .sh)** features.
 For this starter, we currently recommend using `pnpm`.
-Full pnpm support and compatibility will be shipped as soon as [Reliverse](https://github.com/blefnk/reliverse)'s [Relivator](https://github.com/blefnk/relivator) achieves full similarity with Relivator. *Section expansion coming soon.*
+Full bun support and compatibility will be shipped as soon as [Reliverse](https://github.com/blefnk/reliverse)'s [Relivator](https://github.com/blefnk/relivator) achieves full similarity with Relivator. *Section expansion coming soon.*

 **Recommended Things to Learn:**